Boeing reports wing cracks on 787 Dreamliners in production

 Wing-maker Mitsubishi Heavy Industries Ltd notified Boeing in February of the problem, which arose after the Japanese company altered its manufacturing process.

-“We are discussing with Boeing how to deal with the problem,” a spokesman for Mitsubishi Heavy Industries in Tokyo said.
-He was unable to comment on why the company changed the manufacturing process.

 Boeing, based in Chicago, said it immediately notified customers of potential delays.
-It said none of the jets potentially affected by the problem has been delivered.
+It said none of the jets potentially affected by the problem have been delivered.

 “We are confident that the condition does not exist in the in-service fleet,” Boeing spokesman Doug Alder said.